camunda/camunda-bpm-examples/README.md

 camunda BPM examples
 ====================

-camunda BPM examples is a collection of focused usage examples for [camunda BPM platform](https://github.com/camunda/camunda-bpm-platform), intended to get you started quickly:
+camunda BPM examples is a collection of focused usage examples for the [camunda BPM platform](https://github.com/camunda/camunda-bpm-platform), intended to get you started quickly:

 * [Getting Started with camunda BPM](#getting-started-with-camunda-bpm)
 * [BPMN 2.0 & Process Implementation](#bpmn-20--process-implementation-examples)